 Well, wrong!
 I say you must always invest in good gloves.
 First, make sure it’s windproof.
 Anything else will be pretty much worthless on your cold winter months’ motorcycle rides.

-And, we know that keeping that cold air off your hands is of the utmost importance.
+And, we know that keeping that cold air off your hands is of the utmost importance up there in the remote Himachal or Ladakh – Zanskar region.
 Second, look for gloves that have some clasp or elastic at the wrist so you can close them tight around the long sleeves of your jacket or base layer.

 Shoes and Socks